SourasishBasu/ledgerly/README.md

     │   │       └── receipts.py
     │   ├── pyproject.toml
     │   └── uv.lock
-    ├── ledgerly.sql
     └── receipt-ocr
         ├── Dockerfile
         └── app.py

-21 directories, 36 files
 ```

 Primary Services:
+- `frontend/ledgerly:` This subdirectory contains the frontend for the Ledgerly application dashboard.
 - `services/backend:` This subdirectory consists of the primary backend API for the entire application facilitating user registration, login, image upload and CRUD operations with the database.
 - `services/receipt-ocr:` This subdirectory consists of the helper application which extracts relevant data using an LLM from user submitted receipt images and adds these records into the database.
-- `monitoring/:` This folder consists of all configurations required for the monitoring systems in place.
+- `deployment/:` This folder consists of all configurations required for the deploying the services and monitoring systems.

 # AWS Setup